mujuni88/react-style-guide/git-flow.md

 3. `cd sasha`

 4. Setup remote so that you can point to the original project to retrieve any new changes to your local copy.
    `git remote add upstream git@github.com:schoolstatus/sasha.git`

 ## Step 2: Working on a feature

 #### General rule of thumb:
+> Fix the thing you are working on.

 * Working on a bug in production?